-it is distinctive (that is, it functions to distinguish the products and services of the trademark owner from those of others); and it is not clearly descriptive or deceptively misdescriptive.
+- it is distinctive (that is, it functions to distinguish the products and services of the trademark owner from those of others); and - it is not clearly descriptive or deceptively misdescriptive.

 Failure to file a Canadian trademark application within a specified time does not, as in the patent regime, result in an irrevocable waiver of right to protection in Canada.
-Trademark applications can be filed at any time, but priority rights in a Canadian trademark based on the early filing of trademark applications elsewhere are available, and it is usually prudent to file applications before the use or adoption of the trademark becomes publicly known.
+Trademark applications can be filed at any time.
+However, priority rights in a Canadian trademark, based on a prior application for registration of the mark in a foreign country that is a signatory to the Paris Convention for the Protection of Industrial Property (the "Paris Convention"), are available.
+It is therefore usually prudent to file applications before the use or adoption of the trademark becomes publicly known.

-Canadian trademark applications can be filed at CIPO based on use, proposed use or on a prior application for registration of the mark in a foreign country that is a signatory to the Paris Convention for the Protection of Industrial Property (the "Paris Convention").
 Canada has signed the Madrid Protocol (allowing for a single international trademark application, filed in the trademark office in the home country in a single language, to obtain registrations in multiple countries).
-It is no longer necessary to apply for a trademark based on use or proposed use.